 “The way that we’re approaching it is that [renewable energy] is going to be the future,” Robin enthused.
 “We do need to move towards it as quickly as we can, and we need to be doing that at scale.
 There is no good just having one or two [projects] here and there.
 You’ve got to go in hard!”

-It’s hard not to be convinced by his passion for renewable energy and his belief in the difference it can make to people’s lives.
+It’s hard not to be convinced by his passion for renewable energy and his belief in the difference it can make in people’s lives.
 While it’s still early yet, Together Housing’s forward-thinking project hints that renewable energy and social housing really can work together in harmony and it’s a relationship that Avonside Renewables is also keen to help progress.